-Open the Vantage app to check the available update packages.
+• Open the Vantage app to check the available update packages.
 If the latest update package is available, follow the on-screen instructions to download and install the package.

-To open the Vantage app, see "Accessing a program on your computer" on page 50.
+To open the Vantage app, see "Accessing a program on your computer" on page 47.

 - Use Windows Update to get the system updates, such as security fixes, new versions of Windows components, and device driver updates. - 1.
-Click the Start button to open the Start menu. - 2.
-Click Settings → Update & Security → Windows Update. - 3.
-Follow the instructions on the screen.
+Type Settings in the Windows search box and then press Enter. - 2.
+Navigate to the update section for your system and do the following instructions.